-Our capital expenditures amounted to RMB40.6 million, RMB43.4 million, RMB43.8 million (US\$6.5 million) and RMB28.2 million (US\$4.2 million) in 2014, 2015 and 2016 and for the six months ended June 30, 2017, respectively, for purchases of property and equipment and intangible assets, such as course materials and software, as we expanded existing and opened new self-owned learning centers.
+Our capital expenditures amounted to RMB43.4 million and RMB43.8 million (US\$6.3 million) in 2015 and 2016, respectively, for purchases of property and equipment and intangible assets, such as course materials and software, as we expanded existing and opened new self-owned learning centers.
 We will continue to make capital expenditures to meet the expected growth of our business and expect that cash generated from our operating activities and financing activities will meet our capital expenditure needs in the foreseeable future.